-- 1.3.1 How do you enable each child (including the child with special needs) to participate with her/his peers?See 5.1 - 1.3.2 How do you show responsiveness and sensitivity to the child when you are engaged with her/him?
-See 5.4
+1.3.1 How do you enable each child (including the child with special needs) to participate with her/his peers?

+1.3.2 How do you show responsiveness and sensitivity to the child when you are engaged with her/him?
-- 1.3.3 How do you ensure the child is responded to sensitively, with loving care? - 1.3.4 Can you give a description of responding to the child's actions (such as babbling, moving, etc.) with affection and playfulness through nonsense sounds, songs, baby games, hugs, etc.?

-→ 12 - 36 months

-1.3.5 How do you ensure that each child joins in the shared activities in a way that suits her/his own disposition?
+- → Birth 18 months - 1.3.3 How do you ensure the child is responded to sensitively, with loving care? - 1.3.4 Can you give a description of responding to the child's actions (such as babbling, moving, etc.) with affection and playfulness through nonsense sounds, songs, baby games, hugs, etc.? - → 12 36 months - 1.3.5 How do you ensure that each child joins in the shared activities in a way that suits her/his own disposition?